-User's Responsibility: The information contained in this Safety Data Sheet is based on the experience of occupational health and safety professionals and comes from sources believed to be accurate or otherwise technically correct.
+- User's Responsibility: The information contained in this Safety Data Sheet is based on the experience of occupational health and safety professionals and comes from sources believed to be accurate or otherwise technically correct.
 It is the user's responsibility to determine if the product is suitable for its proposed application(s) and to follow necessary safety precautions.
-The user has the responsibility to ensure that the most current SDS is used.
+The user has the responsibility to ensure that the most current SDS is used. - NOTE: This SDS was prepared primarily to communicate hazards to workers and this information is intended for human exposure.
+Any use of this material involving live animals should be done in consultation with a veterinarian or other knowledgeable person with consideration of potential impacts to such animals, including skin contact, inhalation, and ingestion hazards.
+Certain animals may deliberately ingest bedding material and use of this material is not recommended in those instances.
+Organic materials such as wood can also naturally support fungal/microbial growth which may present skin and inhalation risk.
+It is the user's responsibility to evaluate use of this material with live animals.

-Definition of Terms
+Definition of Common Terms:

-ACGIH® = American Conference of Governmental Industrial Hygienists
+ACGIH [®] = American Conference of Governmental Industrial Hygienists 0 Calling Lingt

-C = Ceiling Limit
+- = Ceiling Limit

-CAS# = Chemical Abstracts System Number DOT = U. S. Department of Transportation
+- CAS# = Chemical Abstracts System Number

+- DOT = U. S. Department of Transportation

+- DSEN = Dermal Sensitization

-DSL = Domestic Substance List
+- DSL = Domestic Substance List

-EC# = Identifying Number Assigned to Chemicals Contained in the European Inventory of

-Existing Chemical Substances (EINECS)
+- EC# = Identifying Number Assigned to Chemicals Contained in the European Inventory of Existing Chemical Substances (EINECS)

-EC50 = Effective Concentration That Inhibits the Endpoint to 50% of Control Population
+- EC50 = Effective Concentration That Inhibits the Endpoint to 50% of Control Population

-EPA = U.S. Environmental Protection Agency
+- EPA = U.S. Environmental Protection Agency

-GHS = Globally Harmonized System of Classification and Labelling of Chemicals
+- GHS = Globally Harmonized System of Classification and Labelling of Chemicals

-HMIS = (Canada) Hazardous Materials Identification System
+- HMIS = (Canada) Hazardous Materials Identification System

-IARC = International Agency for Research on Cancer

-IATA = International Air Transport Association IMDG = International Maritime Dangerous Goods

-LC50 = Concentration in Air Resulting in Death To 50% of Experimental Animals

-LCLo = Lowest Concentration in Air Resulting in Death

-LD50 = Administered Dose Resulting in Death to 50% of Experimental Animals

-LDLo = Lowest Dose Resulting in Death

-LEL = Lower Explosive Limit LFL = Lower Flammable Limit

-MSHA = Mine Safety and Health Administration

-NAP = Not Applicable NAV = Not Available

-NIOSH = National Institute for Occupational Safety and Health

-NFPA = National Fire Protection Association

-NPRI = Canada-National Pollution Release Inventory

-NTP = National Toxicology Program

-OSHA = Occupational Safety and Health Administration

-PEL = Permissible Exposure Limit

-PNOR = Particulate Not Otherwise Regulated

-PNOS = Particulate Not Otherwise Specified

-RCRA = Resource Conservation and Recovery Act